-- (ii) him or her resigning from the office of Chair; - (iii) him or her being removed from the office of Chair by resolution of the Board; or - (iv) him or her ceasing to be a Director. - 13.4.3 The Chair shall preside as the chair of every meeting of the Board during their term of office. - 13.4.4 If there is no Chair or the Chair is not present within 10 minutes after the time for which a Board meeting is called or is unwilling to act, the Directors present must elect a Director present to chair the meeting.
+- (ii) the Chair resigning from the office of Chair; - (iii) the Chair being removed from the office of Chair by resolution of the Board; or - (iv) the Chair ceasing to be a Director. - 13.4.3 The Chair shall preside as the chair of every meeting of the Board during their term of office. - 13.4.4 If there is no Chair or the Chair is not Present within 10 minutes after the time for which a Board meeting is called or is unwilling to act, the Directors Present must elect a Director Present to chair the meeting.